HuitingFENG/PRJ_Cloud/README.md

     (all EC2 instances in the "us-east-1" region and in the "123456789012" account)
 -   Resources included for S3 objects:
     -   arn:aws:s3:::example-bucket/*
-    (all objects within the "example-bucket" S3 bucket)
+    (all S3 objects within the bucket named "example-bucket")

 2.
 ```